4d/docs/website/translated_docs/pt/Project/architecture.md

 This folder contains the components to be available in the application project.
 It must be stored at the same level as the Project folder.

-> An application project can be used itself as a component: - for development: put an alias of the .4dproject file in the Components folder of the host project. - for deployment: [build the component](Desktop/building.md#build-component) and put the resulting .4dz file in a .4dbase folder in the Components folder of the host application.
+> An application project can be used itself as a component: - for development: put an alias of the .4dproject file in the Components folder of the host project. - for deployment: [build the component](Desktop/building.md#build-component) and put the resulting .4dz file in a .4dbase folder in the Components folder of the host application. - for deployment: [build the component](Desktop/building.md#build-component) and put the resulting .4dz file in a .4dbase folder in the Components folder of the host application.

 ## `Plugins`